Elena-Scherbinina/test-automation/appium-mobile-automation/integration-tests/README.md

 Note
 ========================
-This repository does not include the application under test, as it was a company-owned app (the company is now closed).
+This repository does not include the application under test.
 Additionally, not all page objects are included, as this repository is intended to showcase my automation logic and approach rather than serve as a fully functional test suite.